Skip to main content

 The Adjudication of Urantia: What Happens When the Lucifer Era Ends

-The Lucifer rebellion has been on trial for nearly two hundred thousand years.
-The verdict has not yet been rendered.
-The Urantia Book tells us who is hearing the case, why the delay was wisdom and not weakness, what the verdict will resolve, and what comes after.
-This paper assembles the record on the closing of the rebellion era and the long sunrise of the ages of light and life.
+The Lucifer rebellion has been on trial for nearly two hundred thousand years, and the verdict has not yet been rendered.
+The Urantia Book tells us who is hearing the case, why the long delay was wisdom rather than weakness, what the verdict will resolve, and what the ages of light and life that follow will look like.

 The Adjudication of Urantia: What Happens When the Lucifer Era Ends